aolunuga/opproject/readme.txt

 In order to execute a SQL file in MySQL you have to do the following:

-   (1) Open a command line window (DOS shell) und type
+   (1) Open a command line window (DOS shell) and type
-       "mysql –u opproject -p opproject" and enter the password you specified when creating the database user
+       "mysql -u opproject -p opproject" and enter the password you specified when creating the database user
    (2) mysql> \. demodata061.sql;
    (3) mysql> quit